Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Klipper.md

 Buckle up this one is going to be a long one.
 * if your Pi is powerd up, turn it off
 * Insert SD card into SD card slot on said Pi
+* Power the Pi up
 * Wait a few minutes
 * Then it should be done
 * :P

 ## SSHing into your Raspbeery Pi
-Ok so there are other way of doing it, I've seen Putty, but I like using Windows powershell.
+Ok so there are other ways of doing it, like Putty, but I like using Windows powershell.
 Most of the steps should be the same either way.
 If this is your first time using a terminal I promise its not that scary.
 Well here we go!
 * SSH into your Raspberry Pi from a terminal:
   * Open up your favorite terminal
   * Type in `ssh username@your IP address`